New York Comic Con: A Beginner’s Guide

 Women of Marvel panel at NYCC 2017

-Keep in mind when checking the site, New York Comic Con usually only puts guests on the website if they are doing an autograph or photo op session.
+Keep in mind when checking the site, NYCC usually only puts guests on the website if they are doing an autograph or photo op session.
 These guests are attending usually on their own behalf and not because of work obligations.
 The guests listed on the website will NOT be the only guests who you’ll be able to see at the convention.
 If an actor is coming as part of a panel for their show, they aren’t usually mentioned except in the panel description.
 NYCC is a content-based convention, not a guest-based convention, so often the guest list will look “weak” because many of the major players are appearing on behalf of the studio to promote their current or upcoming project and not doing anything extra.

 How Do I Get Tickets?

 First of all, I’d recommend signing up for the NYCC newsletter.
 That way you’ll get emails from them about important things like badge sales, guest announcements, and so on.
 You will also need to sign up for Fan Verification once that opens up, more on that later.
 I’d also suggest following NYCC on their various social media platforms, particularly Twitter.
+(Yes, I know.
+Still the best source.)

 A few days before the badge sale, if you signed up for the newsletter and Fan Verification, you will be emailed a link to a virtual waiting room.
 This is a unique link that will expire after you buy the maximum number of badges, so don’t share it with anyone!
-On the date and time of the sale (given in the email), click the link and join the queue.
+On the date and time of the sale, click the link and join the queue.
 In last year’s presale, attendees were instructed to click the link exactly on time, and if they had gotten there early, to refresh when the sale went live.
 The sale usually goes live at 10am Eastern.

 NYCC badges are first come, first served.
 The badges will be held in your cart for a specified amount of time while you fill out the necessary information and assign the badges.
 Each person can only be assigned 1 badge per type.